City to launch vaccination program for educators

 The PFT has expressed concerns about the district’s safety plan, which includes installing window fans in classrooms that lack adequate ventilation.

-The union was joined on Monday by City Council members and other local elected officials when they stopped at several school buildings around the city, including Gompers Elementary.
+Union members were joined Monday by City Council members and other local elected officials when they stopped at several school buildings around the city, including Gompers Elementary.

 “Adding a pandemic on top of these concerns has only exacerbated the issue.
 While I understand the urge to resume in-person learning, it’s wrong to ask teachers, families and students to go back inside these school buildings that have not been properly taken care of and put their health at risk.”

-Cephas joined fellow members of the Fund Our Facilities Coalition to send a letter to Superintendent Hite Jr. and Mayor Kenney, calling on them to devote themselves to remedying buildings concerns as soon as possible.
+Cephas joined fellow members of the Fund Our Facilities Coalition to send a letter to Hite and Kenney, calling on them to devote themselves to remedying buildings concerns as soon as possible.

 (0) comments